JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 fun addOne(x: Int): Int = x + 1
 ```

-The Kotlin/Wasm functions marked with the `@JsExport` annotation are visible as properties on a `default` export of the generated `.mjs` module.
+Kotlin/Wasm functions marked with the `@JsExport` annotation are visible as properties on a `default` export of the generated `.mjs` module.
 You can then use this function in JavaScript:

 ```javascript